PapRazzi/portfolio-3/wifi-paris/wifi-paris.md

-# Public Wifi in Paris: who is using it ?
+# Public Wifi in Paris: how touristic is the city ?
 Charles de Lassence

 # Project

 The city of Paris has released a dataset containing a list of all connections made in 2016 on the ~300 public wifi hotspots, available on their [open data website](https://opendata.paris.fr/explore/dataset/utilisations_mensuelles_des_hotspots_paris_wi-fi/information/).
 The dataset is 1.7M rows long, and features a number of interesting information for each session such as time, volume downloaded/uploaded, device, browser, OS and language.
-I have explored this dataset to infer who is using public wifi and find insights about behaviours and equipment.
+I have explored this dataset to see how much touristics Paris is, and find insights about most frequented places, top countries and languages, and preferred equipment.

 # Results

 Some of the key insights of the analysis include:

 * The most used hotspot is at the Notre-Dame cathedral
-* 67% of all connections are made through Mobile/Tablet
-* Apple devices represents 38% of connections
 * French is less than half of the devices language, and is not #1 in the most touristic areas.
+* 67% of all connections are made through Mobile/Tablet, and more than 90% in touristic places
+* Apple is by far the preferred brand in almost all countries

 ![](wifi-paris_files/figure-html/unnamed-chunk-16-1.png)